jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#signature_keypair_export" name="signature_keypair_export"></a> `signature_keypair_export(kp: signature_keypair, encoding: keypair_encoding) -> (crypto_errno, array_output)`
+[OPTIONAL IMPORT]
 Export the key pair as the given encoding format.
-May return crypto_errno.unsupported_operation if this operation is not supported or crypto_errno.unsupported_encoding if the encoding is not supported.
+May return crypto_errno.prohibited_operation if this operation is not available or crypto_errno.unsupported_encoding if the encoding is not supported.

 ##### Params